Debugging Electron.js native crashes on GNU/Linux

 .

-This line number contains a production assertion that checks that fetching the
+This line number contains a production assertion that checks

-data resource declared by resource_id
+that fetching the data resource declared by

 results in non-empty data: